spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/product-options/creating-product-options.md

 description: Use this procedure to create Marketplace product option groups and values in the Back Office.
 template: back-office-user-guide-template
 ---
-This article describes how to create Marketplace product options.
+This document describes how to create Marketplace product options.

 ## Prerequisites